 If you're a fan of curtains on windows, opt for sheer curtains instead of heavy fabrics to allow more sunlight to pass through.
 Alternatively, you can do away with your kitchen curtains completely if you receive enough of Colorado Springs' year-round sunlight through your kitchen window.

 If your kitchen lacks natural light, you can incorporate more lighting through the use of wireless light fixtures.
 Installing extra light fixtures in and outside of your cupboards can brighten the room and help you find hidden items in the back of your cabinets.

-With enhanced lighting, you can make your kitchen shine.
-Don't forget to consider customizing your kitchen to bounce the light instead of swallowing it; this can be done by adding radiating surfaces.
+With enhanced kitchen lighting, you can make your kitchen shine.
+Don't forget to consider customizing your kitchen lighting to bounce the light instead of swallowing it; this can be done by adding radiating surfaces.

 You can use mirrors and other radiating surfaces to make your kitchen feel light and breezy.
 Consider glossy cabinets, shiny appliances, and glass tiles to create or add more reflective brightness and depth to your kitchen.

 While small kitchens often have limited space on the floors and kitchen cabinets, there is often unutilized space up above.
 By taking advantage of vertical space in your kitchen, it can trick the eye into seeing the kitchen much larger than it is.
 Use hanging shelves and open cabinets to take advantage of the space on the vertical walls.